 This program is an innovative space where shifting and expanding the mental experience can be cultivated.
 The potential in treating addictions, and other mental disorders, is profound.

 Kate comes to the Roots to Thrive team with expertise in nursing, yoga instruction, and community programming facilitation.
-She now works with Ladysmith Family and Friends, as a Yoga instructor, and as a Roots to Thrive virtual facilitator.
+She works as Participant Navigator coordinating intakes and communications between program participants and the Roots to Thrive Team.
+Kate does many things with RTT including teaches yoga, facilitating, and coordinating the setting for KAT sessions to help create a comfortable space for healing journeys.

 Wes partners with others to transform lives, relationships, and organizations.
 During the ‘80s and ‘90s, he worked as a therapist in addiction and trauma recovery in the US and Australia.
 The next decade was focused on providing advanced Nonviolent Communication SM (NVC) seminars for consultants, mediators, and trainers in N. America and Europe.
 Since 2007, Wes has been bringing together best practices from Psychotherapy, Integral Theory, Restorative Justice, Coaching, Change Management, NVC, and more to his work of Organizational Development in healthcare, most recently with Island Health and First Nations Health Authority.